Trow-Registry/trow/README.md

 Features include:

+ - [x] conforms to the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec) for registries
  - [x] allowing operations such as approve/deny lists for images and external registries _(implemented)_
  - [ ] full auditing and authentication of image access _(in progress)_